 Please note: all documents must be translated by a third-party professional translation company.
 All translations must be accompanied by a certificate/affidavit of accuracy.

 Yes.
 Lab strongly encourages all applicants to apply to a variety of schools.
-Applying to several schools is in the best interest of the applicant and his or her family.
+Applying to several schools is in the best interest of the applicant and their family.
 Applicants are not “disadvantaged” if they apply to schools other than Lab.

 The Admissions Office prefers to work directly with applicants and their families.
 There is no advantage to working with an outside consultant.

 The Admissions Committee will review all applicant grades as part of the admission process.
 International applicants should provide an English translation of all grades and explanatory information.
 As with other documents, translations must be completed by a third-party translation company, and must be accompanied by a certificate/affidavit of authenticity.
 In addition, applicants are also encouraged to provide some explanation of any foreign grading scale, as well as any applicable comparisons to the U.S. secondary school grading system.

 Yes.
 All applicants must complete Lab’s recommendation forms, which are found on the application portal.
 Please note: generic letters of recommendation cannot be substituted for Lab's forms.

 Teachers at the applicant’s current school should fill out the form and submit it directly to Lab.
 If necessary, please use a third-party, professional translation service to translate the form as well as any teacher responses.

 Note: all recommendation forms must remain confidential.
 Applicants and their families are not permitted to review or submit completed recommendation forms.
 Instead, the applicant’s current school should mail or fax the documents directly to Lab.

 Yes.
-The Admissions Office can schedule Zoom interviews for out of state or country applicants and their families.
+The Admissions Office can schedule Zoom interviews for out-of-state or international applicants and their families.

 Can the requirement for world language be waived?